 Protecting Your Business for Future Growth

-Talent retention & attraction
+Talent retention and Attraction

 The ‘new normal’ in MENA sees nationalisation coupled with fit-for-purpose role suitability driving competition by employers, and having an impact on organisational human capital stability.

-Now more than ever developing sustainable talent attraction and retention strategies are the keys to business growth in the region.
+Now more than ever, developing sustainable talent attraction and retention strategies are the keys to business growth in the region.

 The increasing interconnectivity of the world and its economies means that international supply chain concerns have the potential to be more relevant than ever to organisations operating in the MENA region.
-As a ‘normal’, extreme weather, emerging risks, technology and geopolitical challenges could affect trade, shipping and have a direct impact on the supply chain and the resilience of an organisation.
+As a 'normal', extreme weather, emerging risks, technology and geopolitical challenges could affect trade, shipping and pandemics have a direct impact on the supply chain and the resilience of an organisation.

 Organisations facing liquidity pressures may also feel the knock-on-effects of supply chain and stockpiling coupled with the rise of operational expenses and cost of material which means a business will need to strive for a competitive advantage.